iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 In practice, to avoid numerical instability from dividing by $\ell_i$ at every step, the algorithm often stores the unnormalized output (let's call it $U_i = O_i \cdot \ell_i$) and only divides by $\ell_i$ at the very end of the computation or maintains the invariant correctly.
 The formulation above effectively rescales the previous running average to match the new magnitude determined by the new maximum.

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_7.png" class="img-fluid rounded z-depth-1" caption="Blockwise computation of attention using online softmax.
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_7.png" class="img-fluid rounded z-depth-1" caption="Blockwise computation of attention using online softmax.
 Q remains in HBM while K and V are streamed in blocks.
 For each block, partial scores S(t) and exponentials A(t) are computed in SRAM.
 The running softmax denominator is updated across blocks, and partial outputs O(t) are rescaled and accumulated to form the final output." %}

 ### Complexity Analysis